 After your doctor has submitted the patient certification form, go back to the Patient and Caregiver Registry to complete the application and pay the $50 fee.

 DECIDE IF YOU WANT TO DESIGNATE A CAREGIVER (or TWO)

 You are allowed to have up to two caregivers who can pick up medical marijuana for you at your dispensary.
 And each caregiver can represent up to five patients.

-In addition, caregivers are required to submit fingerprints and undergo a background check.
+In addition, they are required to submit fingerprints and undergo a background check.
 They can’t have a drug-related conviction within the last five years.